 What is decluttering?

-Now, I’m not here to tell you that you need to throw everything out.
+Now, I’m not here to tell you that you need to throw everything out or get rid of every item that isn’t useful.
 You might really want to keep that trophy you got in fifth grade or the blanket you slept with as a child.
 That’s okay!

 Preserving memories doesn’t mean you’re going to have a clutter-filled house.
 But you need to find the line between holding on to special things and keeping items that are just creating a mess in your home.